Transfer to NYU

-Just got accepted to NYU?
+Just got accepted to a US-based NYU site?
 Congratulations!
-If you are already in the US as an F-1 or J-1 student at another institution, you must transfer your immigration sponsorship NYU.
+If you are already in the US as an F-1 or J-1 student at another institution, you must transfer your immigration sponsorship to NYU.
 Follow these steps to learn how.
+Please note that students admitted to NYU Abu Dhabi or NYU Shanghai, or Global Liberal Studies students starting the first year of their program at an NYU site outside the US should not have their SEVIS record transferred to NYU.

 Receive your admission letter (or electronic version) from NYU.

-To be eligible for NYU sponsorship of F-1 or J-1 student status, you need to be accepted to a full-time academic program at NYU and have an official admission notice from NYU along with an NYU University ID number.
-If you are not yet admitted to NYU and have questions about how to apply, please visit NYU Admissions.
+To be eligible for NYU sponsorship of F-1 or J-1 student status, you need to be accepted to a full-time academic program at a US-based NYU site and have an official admission notice from NYU along with an NYU University ID number.
+If you are not yet admitted to NYU and have questions about how to apply, or you need to obtain a copy of your NYU admission letter, please visit NYU admissions.

 Activate your NYU NetID and NYU Email.